slebok/slebok/terms/software language engineering.md

 alt:

 > [engineering](engineering.md) of formal languages and their tools, as software [FS] (wow!)

+alt:

+discipline of [engineering](engineering.md) formal languages and their tools required for the creation of software [FS]
 ## Classification
 Discipline \> Software Language Engineering
 ## First Mention